Things Will Be Different Review: Twisted Time Travel

 Things Will Be Different also impresses with flawless pacing.
 No scene or part of the story feels rushed, and every event has a purpose.
 The feature plays out as a slow burn and gradually feeds you pieces of information, never giving too much away at once.
 Felker wants his viewers to be wholly submerged before revealing the enigma behind the time-traveling closet, and the path taken before uncovering the mystery is a satisfying journey.

-Things Will Be Different will be screened at SXSW on March 11-15, 2024.
-Read our SXSW reviews and our list of films to watch at SXSW 2024!
+Things Will Be Different will be screened at SXSW on March 11-15, 2024 and will be released in US theaters and on digital platforms on October 4, 2024.
+Read our SXSW reviews!

 READ ALSO